jamesAllanS/pyxl/README.md

 # pyxl

-pyxl is a simple script for Linux which runs a series of commands in sequence and waits until each app is open until launching the next.
+pyxl is a simple script for Linux which launches a series of x applications (GUI apps) in sequence and waits until each app is open until launching the next.
-Useful for cases such as starting all required apps/procs before attempting to load a saved Jack audio connections.
+Useful for cases such as starting all required apps/procs before attempting to load saved Jack audio connections.

 ### Dependencies